JetBrains/teamcity-docker-images/README.md

 ### ARM Support

-We do not currently provide native TeamCity Docker Images for ARM-based devices.
+We do not currently provide native TeamCity Docker images for ARM-based devices.
 If you attempt to launch a container on ARM, the following error is shown:

 ```
 docker pull jetbrains/teamcity-server